ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on self-help addiction explained.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the business of selling clarity.

 ---